Jasmine A. Lee MSW, Ph.D.

 Our Student Staff

-Initiatives for Identity, Inclusion & Belonging offers multiple undergraduate student staff opportunities every year.
+Initiatives for Identity, Inclusion & Belonging offers multiple student staff opportunities every year.